quanteda/quanteda/docs/articles/pkgdown/examples/neural-networks.md

 ## Train the model

-The hierarchical CNN model is trained trained over three iterations with hyper-parameters, `vocab_size` and `embedding_dim`.
+The hierarchical CNN model is trained over three iterations with hyper-parameters, `vocab_size` and `embedding_dim`.

 ``` r